dmacvicar/dmacvicar.github.io.old/_posts/2016-05-18-using-salt-like-ansible.markdown

   pkg.installed
 ```

-To apply this state, you can create a [`top.sls`](https://docs.saltstack.com/en/latest/ref/states/top.html):
+To apply this state, you can create a [`top.sls`](https://docs.saltstack.com/en/latest/ref/states/top.html) and place it in `srv/salt`:

 ```yaml
 base: